 Soon, railways to levy user fee as part of train fares

-New Delhi, Sep 18: The Indian Railways will soon start levying 'user fees' as part of train fares for the stations that have been redeveloped and those with high footfall in order to generate revenue to provide better facilities for passengers, Railway Board Chairman VK Yadav said Thursday.
+New Delhi, Sep 18: The Indian Railways will soon start levying 'user fees' as part of train fares for the stations that have been redeveloped and those with high footfall in order to generate revenue to provide better facilities for passengers, Railway Board Chairman V K Yadav said Thursday.

 Once it comes into effect, it will be for the first time that such charges are levied on rail passengers.